We are getting totally SOCKED IN. I love it!!! There is nothing more peaceful than waking up to a quiet, relentless snowfall…

 - Allow to cool completely.

 - Cream together cream cheese and butter until light and fluffy.
 Slowly add in powdered sugar.
-Add almond extract and mix thoroughly.
+Add vanilla extract and mix thoroughly.
 Add rum and key lime juice to taste.

 - **If you have extra banana or pineapple left over in your can, feel free to use it between layers!